-Alternatively, if you do not want to use the -i option, you may convert all prog.extern() or prog.decl() calls manually, as described in Section 2.1.
-For more information on these unsupported methods, see Section 2.1.
+Alternatively, if you do not want to use the -i option, you may convert all prog.extern() or prog.decl() calls manually, as described in Section B.1.

-By default, output from the conversion tool is a RTSC configuration script with the same name as the Tconf script, but with the extension .tcf replaced with .cfg.
-You can specify a different name for the output file with the -c command-line option.
+The output from the conversion tool is a RTSC platform package and a RTSC configuration script (with the same name as the Tconf script, but with the extension .tcf replaced with .cfg).
+You can specify the name of the generated configuration script as well as the name of the platform using the -c and --pn options, respectively.

-The conversion tool makes the following changes to the Tconf script, and saves them in the RTSC configuration script:
+The conversion tool makes changes like the following to the Tconf script (exact statements will vary), and saves them in the RTSC configuration script: